wp-plugins/nextend-facebook-connect/readme.txt

 == Installation ==

-1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+1. Install the zip file from your backend, or extract it and just drop the contents in the wp-content/plugins/ directory, then activate the Plugin from Plugins page.
-2. Create a facebook app => https://developers.facebook.com/apps/?action=create
+2. Create a facebook app => https://developers.facebook.com/apps/
-3. Choose an App Name, it can be anything you like
-4. Click on Continue
+3. Don't choose from the listed options, but click on "advanced setup" in the bottom.
+4. Choose an app name, and a category, then click on Create App ID.
+5. Pass the security check.
-5. Go to the newly created App settings page and click Edit Settings
+6. Go to the Settings of the application.
-6. Fill out App Domains field with: your domain name
-7. Click on Website with Facebook Login tab abd fill out Site URL field with: http://yoursiteurl.com
+7. Click on + Add Platform, and choose Website.
+8. Give your website's address at the Site URL field with: http://yoursiteurl.com
-8. Click on Save changes and the top of the page contains the App Id and App secret which you have to copy and past below.
+9. Click on Save Changes, then copy the App ID, and APP Secret.
+10. Paste them into your website's Settings -> Nextend Settings.
-9. Save changes!
+11. Save changes!

 == Screenshots ==